Follow Georgia Farrell on Social Media!

 patterns by yarn

-Using Cocoon this sweater was designed by Georgia Farrell.
-It features drop shoulders.
+This fitted sweater was designed by Georgia Farrell.
+It features a subtle stripe pattern, crew neck and set-in sleeves.

 Forgot to log in?
 Sign in/register to make sure this download gets stored into your personal area